BenjaminHeist/Python-for-Data-Science-Benjamin-Heist/README.md

 The script provides answers to the following questions based on the Titanic Dataset:

 1. Gender-Based Survival Percentage: Calculate survival percentages for males and females.
+- please note that the 'Survived' header is spelled wrong, I adjusted according to it: '2urvived'.
+Nevertheless I chose to not change it in the dataframe itself
 2. Survival Percentage Grouped by Gender and Class: Analyze survival rates grouped by gender and passenger class.

 Key Visualizations (Out of scope)